 But my absolute favorites were the Conversations (top right above).
 Adorable little Puff tartlettes filled with almond cream, topped with more buttery Puff, and then covered with royal icing.
 In the oven the royal icing hardens and becomes a sugary sweet crunchy topping that compliments the creamy almond filling and flakey buttery pastry.

-This culinary school update is where I can tell you that I have a weakness for almond cream.
+I have a weakness for almond cream.
 Can you tell?